teky1/course-scheduler/README.md

 - 🌈 Customizable section colors so you personalize your schedule

-- 📅 Export schedules to your calendar (.ics file)

 - 🔗 Share your schedule with your friends by link!
+As long as you have that link you can view your schedule anywhere

 - 📱 Mobile-friendly user interface!

+- ~~📅 Export schedules to your calendar (.ics file)~~ (Coming Soon)